jfrog/log-analytics-prometheus/README.md

    4. Grafana: 12.0.x
    5. Loki: 3.5.x

+## Known Limitations

+Some known limitations we are aware of
+- The stack does not install well on a [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) due to permissions needed

 ## Read This Before Installing

 ### Important Note: This version replaces all previous implementations.
 This version is not an in-place upgrade to the existing solution from JFrog but is a full reinstall.
 Any dashboard customizations done on previous versions will need to be redone.